De Havilland DH.88 Comet: G-ACSP Black Magic

-Jim Mollison and his wife Amy (born Amy Johnson) were both famous aviators in their own right and were the first entrants to take off in their own G-ACSP Black Magic.

-At 6:30 a.m. on 20 October 1934, they began a non-stop leg to the first compulsory staging point at Baghdad, the only crew who managed to fly this first leg non-stop.
-Arriving next at Karachi at 4:53 a.m they set a new England-India record.
-They made two attempts to leave Karachi, the first time they returned when their landing gear failed to retract, and the second time they returned after finding they had the wrong map.
-They finally departed Karachi at 9:05 p.m. for Allahabad.
-After drifting off course, they made an unscheduled stop at Jabalpur to refuel and discover their position.
-With no aviation fuel available, they had to use motor car fuel provided by a local bus company; a piston seized and an oil line ruptured.
+G-ACSP was the only Comet to be flown by its owner.
+Jim Mollison and his wife Amy and were the first to start, taking off at At 6:30 a.m.
+G-ACSP, named Black Magic. to begin a non-stop flight to the first compulsory staging point at Baghdad, the only crew who flew this leg non-stop.
+Their next stop was at Karachi, landing at 4:53 a.m, and setting a new England-India record.
+They made two unsuccessful attempts to depart, returning after the first when their landing gear failed to retract, and after the second on discovering that they had the wrong map.
+They finally left Karachi at 9:05 p.m. for Allahabad.
+After drifting off course, they made an unscheduled stop at Jabalpur to refuel and determine their position.
+Since there was no aviation fuel available, they had to use motor car petrol provided by a local bus company; a piston seized and an oil line ruptured.
 They flew on to Allahabad on one engine but, by now needing completely new engines, were forced to retire.